ldengjie/ldengjie.github.io/_posts/blog/2014-06-09-where-is-my-blog.md

 ---
 layout: post
-title:where is my new blog?
+title: where is my new blog?
 description: a bug?
 category: blog
 ---